weikanggong/BWAS/README.md

  ```
  BWAS_main(result_dir,image_dir,design_dir,mask_dir,CDT,FWER_p)
  ```
  **to perform all the analysis.
-If the analysis are interupted, simply rerun it.
-It will automatically find the steps that have not been performed.**
+If the analysis is interupted, simply rerun it.
+It will automatically continue the steps that have not been performed.**

  **The inputs of the 'BWAS_main' function are quite simple:**